keplerlab/alternat/docs/source/configuring_alternat.rst

 1. CAPTION_CONFIDENCE_THRESHOLD:
     Decimal based threshold to filter out caption data.
     For example, if you only want captions with confidence level above say 70%, then set this value to 0.70.
-    This is most useful when using “azure” driver as Microsoft compute vision API has support for describing an image.
+    This is most useful when using “azure” as driver as Microsoft compute vision API has support for describing an image.
+This option is also used in opensource driver.

 2. OCR_CONFIDENCE_THRESHOLD:
     Decimal based threshold to filter out OCR data.